Rajat-Chadha/Vacation-Mailer/README.md

     After sending the replies, the email is tagged with a label "Vacation Mailer" in Gmail.

-4. The app repeats this sequence of steps 1-3 in random intervals of 45 to 120 seconds.
+4. The app repeats this sequence of steps 1-3 in interval of 50 seconds.

 Pre Requisites you need :